Skills

 Ensure we have a diverse, skilled workforce across the whole industry now and in the future.

-The RHA is committed to working with training providers, the education sector and governments across the UK to make a career in logistics an attractive option for school leavers to provide the next generation of home-grown HGV drivers.
+The RHA is committed to working with training providers, the education sector, the Department for Work and Pensions and governments across the UK to make a career in logistics an attractive option for school leavers to provide the next generation of home-grown HGV and coach drivers, technicians, transport managers and all the other specialist roles.

 Our key asks on skills are: